Special Educational Needs and Disability

 Supporting children and young people with SEND in education

-Cheshire East meets special educational needs via a Graduated Response.
+Cheshire East meets special educational needs via a Graduated Approach.

 The majority of children and young people with Special Educational Needs or disabilities (SEND) will have their needs met within local mainstream provision.
 This is known as SEN Support.